top of page

 3. Document(s) to be notarized are prepared, printed &

-4. Signer is awake & aware, is not mentally impaired, understands document to be signed.
+4. Signer is awake, aware & able is not mentally impaired, understands

 Government issued identification: It must include the following information: The signers photograph, signature, identifying number, expiration date & a physical description that includes: height, weight, color of hair and color of eyes.